spacetelescope/DRESSCode/docs/user_manual/install.md

 docker run --rm -it dresscodeswift/dresscode /bin/bash
 ```

+From there run the pipeline, which is located in `/opt/dresscode`

+You will probably want to download the data onto a persistent volume.
+For this, see [docker documentation](https://docs.docker.com/storage/volumes/).

 ## Local Installation

 The following steps will install Heasoft, caldb, and wcstools on your machine